 That she would use “rage” to describe that world of “poetry” is relevant as well since that word has multiple meanings.
 It could mean fury, but also a popular trend.
 In this circumstance, the word choice seems to bring both meanings to the table.
 As the reader can find in the upcoming stanzas, Angelou does not hold a kind outlook on what she seems to consider the typical commentary on “love” from “poetry,” so by bluntly beginning with a command and trivializing the idea of “poetry,” she has created a fortress in which to deliver a direct and forceful contradiction to what she sees as a common theme in “poetry.”

 Rather than Angelou’s idea of typical “poetry,” this poem is structured as something that shows connection and equality between Angelou and the person she is referencing.
-She wishes to take his “hand,” which is important enough to be the beginning of the poem, and she notes that she wants him to allow her “to lead and follow” him.
+She wishes to take his “hand,” which is important enough to be the beginning of ‘A Conceit’, and she notes that she wants him to allow her “to lead and follow” him.

 Third and Fourth Stanzas